 - a.
 The Chair, who shall have had active teaching experience within the curriculum within the last 5 years.
-The Chair shall be an elected or appointed member of the CME. - b.
-Twelve (12) elected faculty members, who shall, at the time of election, be actively teaching within the curriculum or shall have taught previously within the curriculum.
+The Chair shall be an elected or appointed member of the CME, and will be an additional voting member outside of the 13 elected or 2 appointed faculty members. - b.
+Thirteen (13) elected faculty members, who shall, at the time of election, be actively teaching within the curriculum or shall have taught previously within the curriculum.
 At least 3 of the elected faculty shall be from clinical departments and at least 3 of the elected faculty shall be from basic science departments. - c.
-Five (5) student representatives: two students from the University program, one in the pre-clerkship curriculum and one in the clinical curriculum; two students from the College program, one in the pre-clerkship curriculum and one in the clinical curriculum; and one student from the MSTP program. - d.
+Student representatives: four students from the University program- elected representatives from each class, two students from the College program, one in the pre-clerkship curriculum and one in the clinical curriculum; and one student from the MSTP program.
+The student representatives from each program may designate as many alternates as are required to ensure full representation at all CME meetings. - d.
 The two Associate Deans for Curriculum (University and College programs). - e.
 The Vice Dean for Medical Education. - f.
-The Executive Vice Dean for the College program. - g.
-The four Assistant Deans for the University program: Assistant Dean for Clinical Education, Assistant Dean for Basic Science Education, Assistant Dean for Health Systems Science and Assistant Dean for Medical Student Research - h.
-The Assistant Deans for Clinical Education, Basic Science and Research Education for the College program. - i.
-The Associate Dean for Graduate Medical Education.
+The Executive Dean for the College program. - g.
+Two Basic Science Deans for both the college and university programs - h.
+The Associate Dean for Graduate Medical Education rotated through the 3 hospital affiliated institutions. - i.
+The two Assistant Deans for Clinical Education - j.
+The Assistant Dean for Diversity, Equity and Inclusion for Students - k.
+Two (2) faculty members appointed by the Dean of the School of Medicine. - l.
+One representative of the Society Deans in the University program and one with the equivalent role in the College program.